 "Now to him who is able to do immeasurably more than all we ask or imagine, according to his power that is at work within us."

-My prayer every season is that we instill into every team the importance of God's grace in all that we seek to achieve, We learn to humble ourselves so we can be aware of the obstacles before us and what we need to do to overcome them.
-Then, may we possess the personal fortitude to grind and get it done.
+My prayer every season is that we instill into every team the importance of God's grace in all that we seek to achieve.
+We learn to humble ourselves so we can be aware of the obstacles before us and what we need to do to overcome them.
+Then, I pray we possess the personal fortitude to grind and get it done.